hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 Lootika said nearly laughing: “Hey, I caught a glimpse of you having a whale of a time with some of the classmates.
 It seems to have ended prematurely?”
 Vidrum: “Lootika, why rub salt thus.
-Women are always like that\!
+Women are always like that!
 I know I am disturbing you in whatever interesting stuff you are doing but if you don’t mind please hear me out.”
 Lootika: “Why?
 Would you have thought of us if something had not